Private equity in Germany: market and regulatory overview

 However, the EuVECA Regulation also provides specific provisions with regard to the selection and management of the assets, regular valuation, liability of the management, handling of conflicts of interest, protection of the investors, and so on.
 After a successful registration as an EuVECA according to the EUVECA Regulation, the EUVECA managers can distribute EUVECAs in each member state of the EU.
 An EuVECA can only be marketed to professional investors under the MiFID or to investors who invest at least EUR100,000 and declare in a separate document that they are aware of the risks associated with the envisaged investment.

 Investment Regulation for Institutional Investors

-According to information obtained by the BVK in February 2014, the German Finance Ministry is currently preparing an amendment to the Investment Regulation for Institutional Investors (Anlageverordnung) (AnlageVO) to adopt the new rules of the KAGB.
+The German Finance Ministry has published a draft of an amendment to the Investment Regulation for Institutional Investors (Anlageverordnung) (AnlageVO) to adopt the new rules of the KAGB.
 These institutional investors include insurance companies and pension funds.
 To date, German insurance companies and pension funds can invest in OECD-based vehicles if certain requirements are fulfilled (see Question 12).
-Apparently, the new draft of the AnlageVO will establish a new investment quota for PE funds, limiting the investment possibilities for German institutional investors to AIFs under the KAGB as well as third country funds which have been granted authorisation to market their funds in the EU or are benefitting from the AIFMD "marketing passport".
-However, under the AIFMD, third country AIFMs will initially not be eligible to apply for one of the two possibilities.
-Rather, the AIFMD provides for a series of transitional periods leading to its full application to third country AIFMs no earlier than Q4 2018.
+The new draft of the AnlageVO sets out a new investment quota for PE funds and limits the investment possibilities to AIFs which are managed by:

 Tax incentive schemes